-To configure the DGS-3212SR to function in a stacked group as the Master, do the following:
+To enable stacking in the DGS-3212SR, do the following:

 - 1. At the CLI login prompt, enter config stacking mode enable and press the Enter key. - 2.
-Successful configuration will be verified by a Success message.
-It takes a few seconds for the change to take effect.
-See the example below for the DGS-3212SR. - 3.
-Be sure to save the configuration change using the CLI command save.
+You will be prompted to save the stacking mode configuration.
+If you save the new stacking mode by pressing the Y key, the settings will be saved and the Switch will restart. - 3.
+Press the Y key (yes) to save the stacking mode configuration and restart the Switch.

 DGS-3212SR:4#config stacking mode enable Command: config stacking mode enable

-Success.

-DGS-3212SR:4#